 Port Wing Township reestablished a Park and Recreation Board in December of 2015.
 The six member board has established a “Tribute Tree” program for residents who wish to donate trees or shrubs as a memorial to family or friends.
 A list of native species is available and a source identified for purchasing native species.
 The Park Board is also maintaining a Facebook page and is part of the Town website as a way to educate residents about our parks, invasive plants in our area and planting native species and encouraging ongoing maintenance of new plantings.
-The board will begin a survey noting information and location of ash trees in the parks and town.
-This is in reaction to emerald ash borer disease being found within 50 miles of Port Wing.

 Limiting or Removing Threats to Birds

 A. Describe your community’s educational program to control free-roaming cats and/or the manner in which you actively publicize the Cats Indoors! initiative.

 The Port Wing Area Business Association (PWABA) has provided a space for, and is developing information on the Port Wing website, for bird watching opportunities.
 Included on this site is information from the American Bird Conservancy brochure on “Cats, Birds, and You”.

 During the annual Lake Superior Days, July 21, 2018 there was a table to educate attendees about International Migratory Bird Day, cats and birds, and how to prevent window strikes to protect birds.
 There will be a PWABA member at the table to engage attendees.
 This will be an annual informational event.